solaimon-sharifi/valo-project-1-/docs/COURSE_STRUCTURE.md

 ### Week 2: Build Your Own Application
 Apply patterns from Week 1 to create your unique AI project.

-### Week 3: Demo Day
+### Week 3: Demo Presentations
 Present your work professionally.
+Students present in assigned slots while working quietly on final polish between presentations.

 ---